charlestolley/python-snmp/docs/source/getting_started.rst

 .. note::

-   This document only covers SNMP version 3, but you can read this other document for help :doc:`getting_started_legacy`.
+   This document only covers SNMP version 3, there is a separate document for :doc:`getting_started_legacy`.

 The first step in any SNMP application is to create an Engine object.
 It is important to declare the Engine in a ``with`` statement, in orderly to properly